Cecil Court: Present-day

 The street is still owned by the Cecil family and the buildings one can see today were laid out c.
 1894 during the tenure of long-serving British Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury.
 Today, Cecil Court is part of the Jubilee Walkway (opened in 1977 as the Silver Jubilee Walkway).
 The nearest Underground station is Leicester Square.

 In popular culture

 The street is sometimes used as a location by film companies.
 On film, Cecil Court bookshops feature in Victim (1961), The Human Factor (1979), 84 Charing Cross Road (1987), Miss Potter (2006) and Last Christmas (2019).
 Bookshops set in Cecil Court feature briefly in a number of novels, such as Ben Aaronovitch's Broken Homes.

+Cecil Court is one of several locations which has been touted as an inspiration for Diagon Alley in the Harry Potter franchise.
+When asked directly in 2020, author J. K. Rowling denied that there is any connection: "I'm laughing here...
+I had no idea how many streets were claiming to be the inspiration for Diagon Alley... [it was not] based on any real place".